Royal Veterinary College (RVC) – A Global Leader in Equine Health and Education

 Residents earn an MVetMed (Master of Veterinary Medicine) degree during their training, and work alongside The Royal Veterinary College board-certified faculty in the referral hospital on real cases.
 At any time, around 7–8 residents (across disciplines) are training in the hospital.

-They rotate through all relevant clinical services and conduct research projects as part of the program.
 Upon graduation, RVC residents qualify to sit specialty college exams and go on to careers as equine specialists.
 (Current residents have followed paths into private referral practice, academia, industry research, or continued PhDs)

 RVC also offers a range of taught and research postgraduate courses valuable to equine professionals.
 For instance, The Royal Veterinary College Master of Research (MRes) in Veterinary Medical Science allows veterinarians to develop research skills; many graduates join leading research institutes or industry R&D.

 The Royal Veterinary College run short courses, diplomas and certificate programs (e.g. Certificate in Animal Welfare and Behaviour or advanced clinical topics) via RVC Distance Learning and CPD, often with flexible online options.
-Throughout, RVC’s emphasis is on practical, interdisciplinary training – preparing veterinarians for diverse careers in practice, teaching hospitals or industry.

-Many of our world-class speakers and collaborators have strong ties to the Royal Veterinary College, either as alumni, former staff, or clinical trainees.
 These include respected figures such as Dr. Henry Tremaine, Professor Roger Smith, Dr. Jane Boswell, Rachel Salz, Dr. Dylan Gorvy, Dr. Dave Rendle, Dr. Hannah Boocock, and Dr. Marta Ferrari.

-We are also especially proud to work with Dr. Sue Dyson, who completed her Certificate in Equine Orthopaedics at RVC in 1985 and has gone on to become one of the most influential voices in equine lameness and orthopaedic diagnostics.
-Their expertise is a testament to the calibre of education and training that RVC delivers – shaping leaders in equine veterinary medicine around the world.
+The RVC are especially proud to work with Dr. Sue Dyson, who completed her Certificate in Equine Orthopaedics at RVC in 1985 and has gone on to become one of the most influential voices in equine lameness and orthopaedic diagnostics.

 International Recognition and Alumni Success